Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

 # Ubuntu 18.04 on DELL XPS 15 (9570)

-INSTALL UBUNTU 18.04 ON DELL XPS 15 9570

-My model is the 4k touchscreen one.
+> My model is the 4k touchscreen one.

 I got the starting instructions from
 < https://github.com/rcasero/doc/wiki/Ubuntu-linux-on-Dell-XPS-15-(9560) >